The way to the TOP account in World of Tanks: Fast WOT account boosting Let's think about what ...

 The second of the oldest destroyer branches in the game was supposedly supposed to be universal.

-But in the realities of our game, they turned rather into worse torpedo destroyers with good ballistics, but with longer smoke.
-Very good 4th level Clemson for mastering the class, and the rest of the levels are decent, a good alternative, they will be quite suitable for beginners.
-From tier 8 they have relatively strong air defense, but don't expect it to be especially good.
+But in the realities of our game, they turned rather into the worst destroyers with good ballistics, but with more smoke.
+A very good 4th level Clemson for mastering the class, and the rest of the levels are decent, a good alternative, they are quite suitable for beginners.
+Starting at level 8 they have relatively strong air defense, but don't expect it to be particularly good.

 They are better for middle and short distance combat (they get more accurate the closer you get), but they less armored than the Germans.